Supports and Resources

 Aboriginal Construction Career Awareness, Recruitment and Retention

-Apprentices can use EducationPlanner.ca to find out what technical training is available in their trade and level at all ITA-approved training providers in BC, and when the training is taking place.
+Find out what technical training is available in a trade and level at all ITA-approved training providers in BC, and when the training is taking place.
 Complete information is provided about the training requirements, content, prerequisites, contacts and more.

-TradesTrainingBC.ca provides access to apprenticeship programs and training schedules for 16 public training institutions.
-For a complete list of ITA-approved public and private training institutions, click here.
+Provides access to apprenticeship programs and training schedules for 16 public training institutions.

 New Tools for Employers

 CAF has compiled information and important findings from its most recent reports to create a series of one-pagers that provide tips, top five insights and more.
-Targeting some of the most pressing challenges and frequently asked questions, the seven new tools are now available for download:
+Targeting some of the most pressing challenges and frequently asked questions.

 This site provides information to help understand the economy, labour market trends and labour market projection